-b) Open the image cells-16bit.tif.
+- b) Open the image cells-16bit.tif.
 Display the histogram.
 What is the maximum value?
-Hint - the camera uses 12 bit.
+Hint the camera uses 12 bit.
 Note that the histogram uses 256 bins and not one count for each grey-value.
-Press the list button to see the start values of the bins. c) What would you have to do in order to make the image in b) use the full range of available grey-values?
-Apply your calculation using Process>Math>Macro and look at the histogram again. d) Open the image Hoechst.tif and convert it into a 32bit image (Image>Type>32 Look at the histogram.
+Press the list button to see the start values of the bins. - c) What would you have to do in order to make the image in b) use the full range of available grey-values?
+Apply your calculation using Process>Math>Macro... and look at the histogram again. - d) Open the image Hoechst.tif and convert it into a 32bit image (Image>Type>32-bit).
+Look at the histogram.
 Multiply the image by 2 and look at the histogram again.
 Divide the image by zero.
 What is the result?
 Multiply it by -1.
 What are the pixel values now?
-Divide it by Infinity. !-bit e) (OPTIONAL) Revert the image Hoechst.tif and convert it to 32 bit again.
+Divide it by Infinity. - e) Revert the image Hoechst.tif and convert it to 32 bit again.
 Divide it by 255.
 What is the maximum now?
-Add $1e + 38$ (i.e. $110^{38}$).
+Add 1e+38 (i.e. 11038).
 What is the maximum?
 Multiply by 10.
-What happens?

-f) Open the image 7P7.JPG.
+What happens? - f) Open the image 7P7.JPG.
 Move the mouse over the image and look at the statusbar.
 You should see three values for each pixel for the components red, green and blue.
-Open the histogram by pressing h (Analyze>Histogram).
-Press the RGB button multiple times.
-What does it do?

-g) How does colours on the screen mix?
+Look at the color histogram from Analyze>Tools>Color Histogram. - g) How does colours on the screen mix?
 Create a new hyperstack with 3 channels, 1 slice and 1 frame.
 Use type 8-bit and mode Color.
 Create a filled circle on each channel then open the channels tool and switch to Composite mode.
 Hint: To create a filled circle, make a circular selection, select white as foreground color using the color-picker tool and call Edit>Fill.
-What color do you obtain from mixing red and blue, blue and green, green and red?
+What color do you obtain from mixing red and blue, blue and green, blue and red?
 What color do you obtain from mixing red, green and blue?